How to streamline your invoice process

 Step 8: Automate your invoicing process

-A great alternative to hiring a professional bookkeeper is to use specialised software that automates the most repetitive parts of your invoicing process.
-Automation is much cheaper, easier to manage, and minimises the risk of human error.
+A great alternative to hiring a professional bookkeeper is to create an automated invoice process using specialised software.
+Automation is much cheaper, easier to manage and minimises the risk of human error.

 Tide, for example, comes with several built-in features that help streamline your invoicing process.
 One of those features is the ability to create and send invoices on the go using either a mobile app or a desktop web app if you prefer.